Risk Analysis Report Overview

 Using the report with stakeholders

-The Risk Analysis Report is designed to be shared and revisited as your program matures so you can communicate value and track progress.
-Use these features, found at the top-left of the analysis, to keep it current and share a report with stakeholders.
+As the program matures, the Risk Analysis Report is designed to be shared and revisited to communicate value and track progress.
+Use these features to keep a current report that can be shared with stakeholders.

 Shareable PDF